 Dr Adrian Wright

 Adrian Wright's academic background and research interests are drawn from a number of disciplines.
-He has a first degree from Manchester Metropolitan University in Hospitality Management, a Master’s degree from Manchester Business School in Corporate Communications and Reputation Management and a PhD in Business and Management from Alliance Manchester Business School.
-Adrian is an active researcher, and has taught on programmes across the School of Management.
+He has a first degree from Manchester Metropolitan University in Hospitality Management, a Master’s degree from Manchester Business School in Corporate Communications and Reputation Management and a PhD from Alliance Manchester Business School.
+Adrian is an Academic Fellow of the CIPD and a Fellow of the Royal Society of Arts.

 - PhD in Business and Management, Alliance Manchester Business School, University of Manchester (2016)